ringfungi/github-pipedrive/README.md

 The app is in a **Docker container** and managed by **Kubernetes** on **Google Kubernetes Engine cluster**.
 This makes the app easily scalable, easy to manage and update.
 The details and processes of the deployment can be seen at GCP [Documentation](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app) section.

-Some details of about the Kubernetes Engine used:
+Some details about the Kubernetes Engine used:
 * Number of nodes - 2
 * Total cores - 2 vCPUs
 * Total memory - 7.50 GB